When to visit the vet?

 Prognosis and follow-up care

-Dogs that are treated quickly and effectively have a better chance of full recovery.
+Dogs that are treated quickly and effectively have a better chance of a full recovery.
 In cases where oxygen deprivation lasted longer or the animal was already in poor health, long-term damage may occur or the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. may be less favorable.

 Prevention